Summary

 Bringing Colleges into the 21st Century

-State legislatures need to pressure their educational institutions to find ways of lowering the cost to taxpayers of providing this service.
+State legislatures should encourage their educational institutions to find ways of lowering the cost to taxpayers of providing this service.
 Higher education is one of the few areas of economic activity where quality is judged by a low level of productivity (student/faculty ratio).
 We believe that, as in most other areas, state universities could improve their efficiency by better use of technology.
 Some state legislatures are putting pressure on their university systems to develop cheaper and more efficient ways to provide the equivalent of a college degree by more aggressive use of online courses.
 The recent experiments with online education, during the pandemic, at the elementary school levels have not been encouraging.
 Online education at the college level seems to be fairly effective and, in some cases, popular with both students and faculty.
 We support expanding these efforts.

-We believe that all colleges and universities should adopt 21st century technology to lower the cost and improve the quality of post-secondary education.
+We believe that all colleges and universities should adopt 21st-century technology to lower the cost and improve the quality of post-secondary education.
 Our focus is on public universities because that is where political action can have the greatest impact.
 We believe that once state universities use these technologies to significantly lower the price of a college education, private universities will have to follow suit.

 Separation of Certification from Education

 Colleges and universities serve two distinctly different functions: education and the certification of competence through granting degrees.
 In the long run, the best way of introducing competition into higher education and driving down prices is to separate the certification function from the education function.
 We would support state legislatures directing their universities to establish separate certification programs.
 Colleges and universities can then focus their educational attention on preparing students to apply for that certification.
-If others, including for-profit institutions, also want to offer that preparation, for a price, it will force the introduction of cost saving technologies into higher education.
+If others, including for-profit institutions, also want to offer that preparation, for a price, it will encourage the introduction of cost saving technologies into higher education.

 The Role of the Federal Government In Inflating the Cost of a College Education